Arrownoun_787902

 Jodie is responsible for EDENS’ strategy to move the portfolio to major urban centers and first-ring suburbs, creating a portfolio of assets that are the center of community life.
 She was named Chief Investment Officer in 1997, President in 2002 and CEO in 2015.
 Overall, she has been responsible for the development, redevelopment, acquisition and disposition of more than $20 billion in retail assets.
 McLean passionately believes that retail should evolve beyond a shopping experience, and advocates for connectivity to the communities surrounding the company’s retail centers.
 To ensure this, each EDENS development is crafted to serve as an authentic gathering place, including a unique merchandising mix and welcoming design elements, fostering a sense of engagement with its neighbors.

-McLean is Chairman of the Federal Reserve Bank of Richmond for 2023 and serves on several boards including Cushman & Wakefield (NYSE: CWK), Wofford College and Milhaus.
-She is also a Trustee of the International Council of Shopping Centers (ICSC), the Urban Land Institute (ULI) and The Real Estate Roundtable.
-McLean is a member of the Liberty Fellowship (Aspen Institute), Class of 2009.
+McLean serves on the Board of Directors for Federal Reserve Bank of Richmond, Cushman & Wakefield (NYSE: CWK), Wofford College and Milhaus.
+She is also a Trustee of the International Council of Shopping Centers (ICSC) and The Real Estate Round Table.
+McLean is a member of the Aspen Global Leadership Network’s Liberty Fellowship, Class of 2009.

 A native of Chicago, IL, she holds a B.S. in Finance and Management from the Moore School of Business, University of South Carolina, and a degree from South Carolina Honors College.